 Think of it as a mini-buyer love letter without the potential issues that love letters present.

-Are Buyer Love Letters a Waste of Time in 2022? (+ Example Letter)
+Are Buyer Love Letters a Waste of Time? (+ Example Letter)

 Send the Listing Agent an Introductory Video